lblod/ember-rdfa-editor-lblod-plugins/README.md

 - `variableTypes`: a custom list of variable types you want the plugin to use.
 This list can contain the following default variable types: `text`, `number`,`date`,`location` and `codelist`.
 Additionally this list can also contain custom variable types, configured by the following three sub-attributes:
   * `label`: the label of the custom variable type
   * `fetchSubTypes` (optional): a function which returns a list of possible variable values.
 The function takes two optional arguments: an `endpoint` and a `publisher`.
-  * `template`: function which returns an html template which should be resolved and inserted when inserting a variable of the custom variable type.
-The function takes two arguments: an `endpoint` and a `selectedVariableValue`.
+  * `constructor`: function which returns a prosemirror node to be inserted, the function takes three arguments, the prosemirror `schema`, the `endpoint` and the `selectedSubtype` if you are using subtypes.

 #### Example